nihardwivedi/nihardwivedi.github.io/about.md

 I've been a builder and tinkerer since dissassembling my first PC at age 9.
 I strum the guitar whilst humming tunes for fun.
 If I'm unreachable I'm probably reading hacker news or playing a video game. 🕹🎸🎶

 ### Contact me
-Send me an [email](ndwivedi@bu.edu) or click the buttons at the bottom of the page for my profiles on these websites. 😁👇
+Click the buttons below. 😁👇